Important Travel Information

 If you need to change your booking, you can do so by activating an account in the booking area.

-PLEASE NOTE – With the easing travel restrictions, we no longer require passengers to complete an online form before you travel.
-However, if you are visiting Orkney, please make sure that you have pre-booked accommodation.
+PLEASE NOTE – If you are planning a visit to Orkney, please make sure that you have pre-booked accommodation.
 For late bookings, check Orkney.com

 Please do not check-in at the booking office.

-Note that the use of face coverings is now mandatory when moving around any internal areas of the ship.
-All passengers will be expected to comply with Transport Scotland’s advice on this and provide their own face covering.
+Face coverings are mandatory when moving around any internal areas of the ship.
+All passengers will be expected to comply with Transport Scotland’s advice on travelling safely, and provide their own face covering.
 If you believe you are exempt from wearing a face covering, please follow the Scottish Government guidance

 You are reminded that if you are displaying any COVID-19 symptoms, please do not attempt to travel.